 Landlocked Locations to Bet on Sports in New Jersey

-New Jersey has a very large casino industry, especially for the state’s size, but all of the gambling is limited to just one city.
+New Jersey has a very large casino industry, especially for the state’s size.
+Unfortunately, all of the gambling is limited to just one city.
 Atlantic City, New Jersey is home to nine casinos, and it is considered the Las Vegas of the East Coast.

-When New Jersey was looking to legalize and launch sports betting, it was determined that the casinos in operation would all be given a sports betting license.
+When the state was looking to legalize and launch New Jersey sports betting, it was determined that the casinos in operation would all be given a sports betting license.
 These casinos would then be forced to partner with a sports betting operator before they could begin taking wagers.

 All of these landlocked locations were shut down for an extended period of time due to the COVID-19 pandemic, but things are back up and rolling once again.
 Some of these properties have opted to partner with multiple operators as each of them were given multiple sports betting skins.